junyiacademy/junyiexercise/README.md

 ## Using the Framework Locally

 You need to serve the files from some sort of a server.
-You can't just open the files directly in a browser:
+You can't just open the files directly in a browser.
+For example:

     cd khan-exercises
     python -m SimpleHTTPServer # or python3 -m http.server